jasabala/phaser3template/README.md

 ## it's running at http://phaser3template.herokuapp.com
 If no one is on, it takes a few seconds for the free server to spin up.
+The demo shows a new square per user and sync the location of all users.
+No player controls yet.
 ##  -----------to compile and run---------------------
 npm run build-front<br />
 npm run build-back<br />